 - how they determine which techniques and combinations you’re going to use.

-Nick Albin, in BJJ Community widely known as “Chewy”, is a BJJ black belt who currently teaches/trains Jiu-Jitsu full time and is the head instructor at Derby City Mixed Martial Arts in Louisville, KY.
+Nick Albin, in BJJ Community widely known as “Chewy” of the popular Chewjitsu website and YouTube Channel, is a BJJ black belt who currently teaches/trains Jiu-Jitsu full time and is the head instructor at Derby City Mixed Martial Arts in Louisville, KY.

 In the following video, Chewy first talks about some basic ideas of the De La Riva position.
 These are techniques and ideas that he shows to his White Belts in class.

-He then shows a very easy entry into the position that is showed to his BJJ White Belts in his gym.
+He then shows a very easy entry into the position that is shown to his BJJ White Belts in his gym.

 Then, there goes an incredibly basic sweep often called a Hook Sweep.
 It’s a very common and not so complicated sweep to execute.